Wuerfel21/Langenstein-3D/README.md

 Langenstein 3D is a retro-style FPS game, written in Java.
 It is supposed to look, sound and play like a game from the early 90's.
 That means 256-color pseudo 3D graphics, MIDI Metal soundtrack, health pickups, secrets, labyrinth-like levels, 2D sprites as enemies/objects and more.

 ### How the hell do i build this?
-Just clone this repo into a Eclipse Workspace of your choice, and hit Run!
+Just clone this repo into a Eclipse Workspace of your choice (make sure you call the project "Langenstein 3D", NOT "Langenstein-3D"!!!!), and hit Run!
 You can also export to a jar, but this is usually unnecessary.

 ### Oh wise master, how shall I contribute?